stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Of the-- The planet sized living room.
+The planet-sized living room.
 I can hang out with friends!

 #### TIM